MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-length.md

 ## <a name="return-value"></a>Rückgabewert

-Ein Gleit Komma-Skalarwert, der die Länge des *x* -Parameters darstellt.
+Ein Gleitkommaskalar, der die Länge des *x-Parameters* darstellt.

 ## <a name="type-description"></a>Typbeschreibung